maradahemanthkumar227-cse/server-health-check-script/README.md

 - Writing a basic Bash script
 - Using Linux commands to check server resources
-- Working with Git and GitHub
+- Using Git and GitHub for version control
 - Connecting to an AWS EC2 instance using SSH
 - Cloning a GitHub repository on an EC2 instance
 - Running a Bash script on a remote Linux server